 Loans

 If you want to avoid credit cards, taking out a loan may be a good option.
-It is not highly recommended to borrow money only to build credit, but if you are already taking out a student loan or making a large purchase, it may not be a bad idea to use it to your advantage.
+It is not highly recommended to borrow money to build credit, but if you are already taking out a student loan or making a large purchase, it may not be a bad idea to use it to your advantage.
 Student loans get reported to the three credit bureaus and build credit as long as you are in good standing.
 Another option would be a credit-builder loan.
-You request the loan, and the funds are put into a savings account that you do not have access to until you pay it off.
-As you are paying the loan, the lender is reporting that activity to the credit bureaus and you are building credit.
+You request the loan, and the funds are placed in a savings account you do not have access to until you pay it off.
+As you pay the loan, the lender reports that activity to the credit bureaus, and you build credit.
 Since the lender is not risking any loss by giving you the loan, they will accept those who are just starting out.
-It is important to keep in mind that while it may be helping you grow your credit score, it can also ruin it if you miss out on the payments.
+It is important to keep in mind that while it may help you grow your credit score, it can also ruin it if you miss payments.

 Now that you have at least gotten some credit to your name, you might want to start working towards an excellent score.
 Excellent scores show trust, and you can qualify for better offers.
 Here are some ways to see that excellent rating.

-• Open different accounts.
+- Open different accounts.
 Having a variety of credit card accounts and loans also looks good to creditors.
-It shows that you can manage and maintain a few different accounts.
+It shows you can manage and maintain a few different accounts.

 Agents